mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     @enduml
     ```

-    > How can I ensure that all created node will have a non-null HTMLDescription?
+    > How can I ensure that all created node will have a non-null `HTMLDescription`?

     **Using a node factory**

     The node factory will be called when

-    - the code completion menu is invoked to create such a node or to replace another one
+    - The code completion menu is invoked to create such a node or to replace another one.
-    - `add new initialized`, `set new initialized`, or `replace new initialized` is called
+    - `add new initialized`, `set new initialized`, or `replace new initialized` is called.
-    - such node is created as a root from the context menu in the project view.
+    - Such a node is created as a root from the context menu in the project view.

     The node factory is **not** called when